-E. Field Boundary Delineation
+E. Field Boundary Delineation-

-The boundaries of all Environmental Sensitive Areas shall be clearly marked in the field for the duration of the land disturbing activities on the property.
+The boundaries of all Eenvironmental Sensitive Aareas shall be clearly marked in the field for the duration of the land disturbing activities on the property.
+The boundaries shall be marked as identified in the Site Design Criteria Manual.

-35.17.7 Floodplain Development Standards
+35.17.67 Developed Floodplain Development Standards.